 In the market for a new phone on a pay monthly contract?
 We've got you covered.
 Read on and we'll help you make an informed decision on what plan to get next.

 What is a pay monthly phone?

 The term 'pay monthly phone' refers to a phone bought on a contract, which you pay off in monthly instalments.
-As well as the handset itself, the contract will also include a monthly allowance of data, calls and texts.
+As well as the handset itself, the contract will also include a monthly data allowance, as well as calls and texts.

 Typically, a pay monthly phone contract lasts two years.
-And at the end of the contract term, you own the phone outright.
+At the end of the contract term, you own the phone outright.

 How do pay monthly contracts work?

-When you buy a pay monthly phone, you'll first need to pass a credit check which is undertaken by the UK networks or retailer.
+When you buy a pay monthly phone, you'll first need to pass a credit check.
+This will be carried out by the UK networks or retailer you’ve opted for.
 Whether you pass or fail will, of course, depend on your credit rating.

-Assuming you pass the credit check and are approved by the vendor, you may have to pay something upfront as a deposit.
+If you pass the credit check and are approved by the vendor, you then may have to pay a small amount upfront as a deposit.

 Not all pay monthly contracts require you to pay a fee straight away – you may be able to find deals with no upfront cost.
-But if you're buying a phone that's just been released, it's more likely that an upfront charge will apply.
+But if you're buying a phone that's just been released, it's likely that an upfront charge will apply.

-At the end of your contract term (typically this is two years), you'll have paid off the cost of the phone in full.
+At the end of your contract term (which typically lasts for two years), you'll have paid off the cost of the phone in full.

-Once you’ve reached the end of your contract, some networks will automatically put you on a one-month rolling SIM-only deal at a competitive price.
-So your monthly outlay will go down because from thereon in you're only paying for your allowances.
+Once you’ve reached the end of your contract, some networks will automatically put you on a rolling one-month SIM-only deal at a competitive price.
+As a result, your monthly outlay will go down because you’ll only be paying for your allowances.

-However, other networks may only drop your payment a little bit.
+However, other networks may only drop your payment a little bit, if at all.
 In which case you may still be paying more than you need to, until you take action and sign up for a new contract.

 What are the pros and cons of pay monthly?